-Registration for this year's NWACS conference is now open!
+Registration for this year's NWACS conference is now CLOSED.
 We invite you to join us for a day of learning about the crucial topic of language and literacy instruction for children/individuals with complex needs.
 Don't miss this opportunity to come together with members from all walks of our AAC community.
 Come grow your AAC knowledge, share your experiences, and connect with your fellow AAC peeps.
 Seating is limited

 DATE: October 19, 2019

 8 - 8:30am Registration / 8:30am - 4pm Workshop; 12 - 1pm Lunch (provided)

 WHERE: Red Lion Hotel Bellevue ~ 11211 Main Street, Bellevue, WA [New venue!]

 Traveling and need overnight accommodations?
 Red Lion Hotel Bellevue is offering a special rate for those attending the NWACS conference ($69.00+ tax with waived resort fees)!